BruceJinProactive/pal-mono/db/README.md

 phi ws patch --env stg --infra aws --name td
 ```

-5. Update the ECS task definition to use the new environment variable.
+1. Update the ECS service to use the new environment variable.

 ```bash
 phi ws patch --env stg --infra aws --name service
 ```

-6. Connect to the database using pgAdmin or any other database management tool to verify the changes.
+5. Connect to the database using pgAdmin or any other database management tool to verify the changes.

-7. Create a Pull Request and merge the changes to the `main` branch.
+6. Create a Pull Request and merge the changes to the `main` branch.
 The tile of the PR should be `[DB UPDATE] Staging db update done`.

 ---